TugceAras/PharmacyApp/README.md

 - Location Kit
 - Site Kit

-> <strong>  💡  NOTE : </strong> If you want to take a look at these kits I use, you can learn this site 👇
+> <strong>  💡  NOTE : </strong> If you want to take a look at these kits I use, you can check this site 👇
 >
 > https://developer.huawei.com/consumer/en/hms/
 <br>